cheststore/chest.store-cli/README.md

 # chest.store CLI

-This is a CLI interface to interact with a chest.store server to manage buckets & objects including listing, uploading, and downloading.
+This is a CLI interface to interact with a chest.store server to manage buckets & objects including listing, uploading, and downloading them.
 Note that you can use the git CLI like you would any other remote & repo without this package installed.

 ## Note on git